-The last few trading days have not felt comfortable but market sensitivity to a headwind like the Coronavirus is not surprising.
-While the fear of a more serious outbreak is a legitimate concern, progress towards containment with immaterial impact to global economic forecasts is still the expectation and therefore we recommend staying the course.
+The last few trading days have not felt comfortable but market sensitivity to a headwind like a Coronavirus is not surprising.
+While the fear of a more serious outbreak is a legitimate concern, progress towards containment with immaterial impact on global economic forecasts is still the expectation and therefore we recommend staying the course.
 We did not predict this virus, but we did know that the market would not keep going straight up forever.
-The real take away is that we have already designed portfolios to account for these types of surprise downside catalysts.
+The real takeaway is that we have already designed portfolios to account for these types of surprise downside catalysts.

 We aim to hold most of our positions over full market cycles where we believe broad diversification will prevail.
-We will then layer on smaller, tactical decisions based on shorter term data points such as the ones discussed above.
-The goal is to maximize returns while knowing that none of these smaller decisions will make or break long term performance.
-You likely have heard us make the baseball analogy in our meetings; “We’re aiming for singles and doubles with the goals of avoiding strike outs”.
+We will then layer on smaller, tactical decisions based on shorter-term data points such as the ones discussed above.
+The goal is to maximize returns while knowing that none of these smaller decisions will make or break long-term performance.
+You likely have heard us make the baseball analogy in our meetings; “We’re aiming for singles and doubles with the goals of avoiding strikeouts”.
 Below you will find a brief summary of the tactical decisions we made in 2019.
-Most of these trades shared a common theme in which we were taking gains in areas that did well and reallocating to lower risk assets in an effort to provide more downside protection when we need it:
+Most of these trades shared a common theme in which we were making gains in areas that did well and reallocating to lower-risk assets in an effort to provide more downside protection when we need it:

-- Swapped the Vanguard index funds for State Street to reduce ongoing expense ratio
+- Swapped the Vanguard index funds for State Street to reduce the ongoing expense ratio

 - Reduced small-cap and foreign exposure in favor of US large-cap companies focused on dividend growth

 It was a rewarding 2019 for most investors and we believe portfolios are well-positioned as 2020 gets underway, even amid the current heightened volatility.
 As always, feel free to contact your team with any questions or concerns.